Experiential retail“retailtainment” is the future of brick-and-mortar

 Employees as brand ambassadors

-To implement technology with the goal of bridging the gap between in-store and online presence you need to evaluate first what your customers want based on the insights of your store employees.
+To implement technology with the goal of bridging the gap between in-store and online presence you first need to evaluate what your customers want based on the insights of your store employees.
 They interact directly with your customers during the consultation and are after all also the ones who will later work with a possible solution in the daily business.
-With the right solution, you and your team will quickly recognize not only the advantage in customer acquisition and bonding, but also an improved productivity within the team.
+With the right solution, you and your team will quickly recognize not only the advantage in customer acquisition and loyalty, but also an improved productivity within the team.

 Functioning as the eyes and ears of your shop, your employees are the main part of the reinvention for the experiential retail.
 Given the new consumer behavior and additional sales methods and channels, talented salespeople can use digital solutions to strengthen customer loyalty and contribute to the long-term success of your company.
 Other industries such as financial services or healthcare show how a digital solution can support an increasing engagement and performance of teams that work “at the front lines” and enable at the same time customers to meet the experiences they want.